School Holidays in Sydney: Spring 2024

-If you are wondering how to spend the upcoming Autumn school holidays in Sydney, l am here to help guide you through the myriad of options.
-As a Sydney local with years of experience exploring the city with my own kids, and now my young grandkids, I I have curated a list of family-friendly activities that are not only enjoyable but also enriching.
-We have included everything from kid focused live theatre to outdoor fun to wear them out.
+If you are wondering how to kids entertained during the upcoming Spring school holidays in Sydney, l am here to help guide you through the myriad of options.
+As a long-time Sydney local who’s explored this city with my own children and now grandchildren, I’ve put together a practical guide to family-friendly activities that won’t break the bank or your sanity.

 This page contains affiliate links.
 You can find our full disclosure policy here.